 Alerting and Notifications

-Proactive alerting is crucial to any organisation, whether it be critical production errors in your logs, server metrics exceeding expected thresholds or security alerting, when someone is trying to gain unauthorised access to your system.
+Proactive alerting is crucial to any organisation, whether it be critical production errors in your logs, server metrics exceeding expected thresholds or security alerting when someone is trying to gain unauthorised access to your system.

-With Logit, your team can get notified and receive alerts with our built-in integrations that compliment your existing workflow.
+With Logit, your team can get notified and receive alerts with our built-in integrations that complement your existing workflow.
 Choose from many notification options, including Email and Slack.
 You can also receive webhooks into your applications to automatically restart a service or raise a PagerDuty alert to notify your team.

 You can configure flexible and powerful alerting directly from your Logit dashboard using your existing Elasticsearch queries.
 Not only does this protect your organisation and ensure you stay compliant, but it helps everyone to sleep easy at night.

 Several rule types with common monitoring paradigms are included with Logit:

 “Match where there are X events in Y time” (frequency type)